hareeshab/Prometheus_Grafana/README.md

-# Boilerplates for Automation and Deployment
+# Hareesha's  Automation and Deployment

 These are my templates and configurations I use in various projects and deployment scenarios.
 They are based on automation and deployment tools such as [Ansible](https://github.com/xcad2k/boilerplates/tree/main/ansible), [Docker](https://github.com/xcad2k/boilerplates/tree/main/docker-compose), [Terraform](https://github.com/xcad2k/boilerplates/tree/main/terraform), and much more.